tongyu0924/Vision-Language-Inference-Framework-with-PageTable-Retrieval/README.md

 ## Overview

-Most multimodal RAG systems embed an image+question pair into a single vector and retrieve via cosine similarity.
+Most multimodal RAG systems embed an image+question pair into a single vector and retrieve via semantic similarity matching.
 This is brittle: the same image asked about with different questions can be re-identified inconsistently, and a single ranked evidence list lets topically-similar-but-wrong documents outrank the correct one.

 This framework replaces vector search with an **LLM-summarized hash index** and a **tiered trust model** for evidence, instead of a flat ranked list.